 - Submit the Student Organization Sponsorship Request Form (UT EID required).

-Officers of registered student organizations who are interested in seeking sponsorship by an academic or administrative unit are welcome to make an appointment with Student Activities.
+Officers of registered student organizations who are interested in seeking sponsorship by an academic or administrative unit are welcome to make a sponsored student organization consultation with Student Activities.

-Sponsored student organization status is shown in Hornslink, please review the organization's Hornslink profile.
+Sponsored student organization status is shown on our Student Organizations Currently in Good Standing page or Hornslink, please review the organization's Hornslink profile.